master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * Do you like Haskell?
 YES!
 * Do you like Hackages?
 YES!
 * Do you like Hoogle?
 YES!
-* Do you like Cabal? ............. no ...
+* Do you like Cabal? ............. no...

-You know, Cabal has many problems.....
+You know, Cabal has many problems...

 # About Cabal
 ![background](cabal.png)

 * Hackage := packaged Haskell code
-* Cabal := installer of Hackage
+* Cabal := hackage installer
 * Cabal is like Perl's CPAN.
 * Usage: "cabal install HACKAGE"
-* Cabal will install Hackages depended.
+* Cabal install a hackage's dependencies.

 # Using Cabal on Debian is easy.
 ![background](apt-get_moo.png)